 Typical physical requirements: (Medium) Ability to lift up to 50 pounds maximum with frequent lifting/and or carrying objects weighing up to 25 pounds.
 Technicians may be required to stand for long periods of time.

 Pharmacy Technician Certification Board

 The training program, located in our pharmacy-specific training center, is an 18-week program, including didactic/classroom time, lab time and experiential training.

 Our program is designed to teach our students everything they need to know in order to be a skilled pharmacy technician.

-Our program passing rate since August 2016 is 88 percent.
-Upon successful completion of the program, our students sit for the Pharmacy Technician Certification Exam.
-The current exam format started in January 2020, and we have a 100 percent passing rate.
-From 2017 through 2019, our passing rate was 93 percent.
+Our program passing rate since August 2016 is 91 percent.
+Upon successful completion of the program, our students sit for the Pharmacy Technician Certification Exam and our program passing rate is 90 percent.